 Autumn is possibly the nicest time to visit the island weather-wise and oddly enough sees the least visitors.
 Prices will be at their lowest and the island at its quietest.
 (Thanksgiving weekend is the obvious exception).
 September has some of the best weather of any month including August but with the kids heading back to school, families stay away.
 October is only slightly cooler and equally quiet and there can be some real bargains.

 November will see the early arrival of the whales, tired from their journey it’s not the best month for spotting them as they are fairly inactive.
 But they will be there unlike the summer months.

 Best Time To Visit Maui, Hawaii?

 As you can see all Seasons have their pros and cons.
 So really the best time to suit is when suits you.
 If you are bound to the summer due to school holidays as long as you don’t want to see the whales it’s still a great time to come.
 Or if a winter getaway is a must you will just have to share the blissful weather and beaches with more people.
-But if you are more flexible there are no real downsides to the “shoulder” seasons.
-With Spring and Autumn bring the best out of the island!
+But if you are more flexible there are no real downsides to the “shoulder” seasons, with Spring and Autumn bringing the best out of the island!